 - Plug the power cable back in your router (if applicable)

 If you need to power cycle the modem or router frequently, you will want to find out which device causes the internet connectivity issues.

-- Even if you only unplug the power cord to the Shaw modem, this isn’t proof the modem is failing.
+- Even if you only unplug the power cord to the Rogers modem, this isn’t proof the modem is failing.

-- A good way to check is to bypass the router and plug a laptop directly into the modem without turning off the Shaw modem’s power.
+- A good way to check is to bypass the router and plug a laptop directly into the modem without turning off the Rogers modem’s power.